 - Other approaches

-This is where we use the grant to improve students’ access to the in and out of school curriculum, to improve the transition between the Key Stages and to develop and improve upon processes additional to those above.
+This is where we use the grant to improve students’ access to the in and out of school curriculum, to improve the transition between the Key Stages and to develop and improve upon processes additional to those highlighted above.
 This is where we will spend the remaining part of the pupil premium grant.
 This may include providing funds to enable students to access extra-curricular activities that they would not be able to access that their non-disadvantaged peers would or providing them with careers guidance.

 Spending from the Pupil Premium grant went towards:

 - One-to-one and small group targeted support in maths, English for KS3 and KS4 students

 - Targeted small group interventions aimed at improving key skill and knowledge within English and maths for Yr7 students